 My name is Hien, Nguyen Ngoc.
 I am writing this blog to serve the purpose of sharing knowledge, best practices and practical experiences in terms of three fundamental interconnected areas – industrial engineering and management, statistics, and data mining.
 In return, I expect you post your comments and contributive ideas by which we can expand our expertise together.

-Before ending this page, I would like to show my academic background, not to mention about the professional working experience, in some major research projects in which my expertise has been harnessed.
+Before ending this page, I would like to show my academic background, and professional working experience, in some major research projects in which my expertise has been harnessed.
+For network, we can know each other here:

 |Master of Science: Global Production Engineering and Management||Bachelor: Industrial Management|